cmsamaaa/govtech-tap-2023/README.md

 # govtech-tap-2023

 #### METEOR TAP Assessment 2023
 For this technical assessment, I chose to attempt the backend (RESTful API) project.
 This project is written in NodeJs with TypeScript, using Express.js framework with MongoDB database.

+When I received the email notifying me of this assessment, I spontaneously decided on NodeJs as it is very a rather popular JavaScript runtime environment being widely used today.
+However, I wanted to challenge myself, as I have had prior experiences writing in JavaScript.
+This is when I decided to write this program in an unfamiliar language (as an opportunity for me to learn).

+TypeScript, which is often deemed as the more "reliable" JavaScript, while still being able to work with NodeJs, the Express.js framework, and it works well with a popular non-relational database, MongoDB.
+TypeScript allows for easier code refactoring, better readability due to specifying strict types and its support of OOP paradigm, along with the aforementioned reasons, I have hence chose TypeScript.

 ## Table of contents
 - [Getting Started](#getting-started)